vidhill/equanimous-lamp/README.md

 What is intended to become a new version of my personal site

 Might look like a massively overcomplicated build process but I am using this as a test project.
-I'm recreating the typical production build (plus some more) for UI projects that we do at my day job using Maven
+I'm recreating the typical build steps for UI projects that we do at my day job using Maven.

+Additionally I am trying out some new things:
+  * including linting of html partials and documents (to enforce best practices and code style conventions).
+  * linting of scss
+  * Autoprefixr

 Using an all Node + Gulp build process
 Building a 3rd party libs dependancies package using Bower